gandlaarunDev/Doc-App/README.md

 - Submit your pull request to be pulled into development(not to main).
 Once the codes are reviewed the code is pushed into main on specific intervals.

 > [!WARNING]
-> If any PR is submitted to the main will be asked to be raised again to development/ if not PR will be rejected.
+> If any PR is submitted to the main will be reviewed and checked for compliance of our code.

 # Contribution Guidelines